renaudcerrato/renaudcerrato.github.io/_posts/2016-05-30-build-your-homemade-router-part3.md

 According to the documentation of the [Airetos AEX-QCA9880-NX](http://www.airetos.com/products/aex-qca9880-nx/), the chipset is fully 802.11ac capable and we should now be able to move from the (crowded) 2.4Ghz to the 5Ghz channels.

-Let's ask the system about it:
+Let's ask the system about the supported frequencies:

 ```
 $ iw list